jeremiahsnapp/dev-lxc/README.md

 `dev-lxc init --tiered-chef --analytics > dev-lxc.yml` creates a `dev-lxc.yml` file with the following content:

 ```
-# platform_image must be the name of an existing container
+# base_container must be the name of an existing container
-platform_image: p-ubuntu-1404
+base_container: b-ubuntu-1404

 # list any host directories you want mounted into the servers
 mounts: